British artists' suppliers, 1650-1950 - D

 De La Cour issued an attractively engraved London trade card, said to date to c.1743, describing his activities.
 It is known in two versions giving different addresses, ‘De La Cour / AT THE IRON RAILS IN COUENTRY/ Court Hay Markett/ ST: JAMES'S’/ Sells the most Beautifull Crayons of/ A particular Composition, the Best of/ Water Colours, Lead & hair Pencils, Indian/ Ink, Prints & Drawings Old & new,/ Ornaments Landscapes History &c./ He also Designs for all Sorts of/ Trades, & teaches to Draw & Paint in/ Water Colours & Crayons to Gentleman & Ladies both at Home/ or a Broad/ R White scu’ (Heal coll.
 89.46); a later version, exactly as above but the address reading, ‘At the Golden Head in Katherine Street/ in the Strand: opposite/ Mr.Walsh’s Musik shop’ (Heal coll.
 89.45, repr.
 Ayers 1985, p.103, Banks coll.
 89.5).

 It was from the address in Coventry Court that De La Cour advertised in 1743, ‘a great Choice of very fine Pastels or Crayons, of the most beautiful and useful Colours… and can be made Use of either on Paper or in Oil Preparation lately found out by him’, later advertising the best watercolours (Daily Advertiser 26 April 1743, 26 December 1743).
-In 1747 an mezzotint of his portrait, Sir Thomas De Veil, was on sale from his premises in Catherine St. In 1753 he sold his household furniture, pictures, plate, china and linen, noting that he had been invited to establish an academy at Dublin (Public Advertiser 20 February 1753).
-In Edinburgh in 1760 he was appointed the first Master of the Trustees’ Drawing Academy.
+In 1747 a mezzotint of his portrait, Sir Thomas De Veil, was on sale from his premises in Catherine St. In 1753 he sold his household furniture, pictures, plate, china and linen, noting that he had been invited to establish an academy at Dublin (Public Advertiser 20 February 1753).
+In Edinburgh in 1760 he was appointed the first Master of the Trustees’ Drawing Academy (Caledonian Mercury 9 July 1760).
 He is said to have died at a very old age.
-His posthumous sale in Edinburgh in 1767 included his blocks for grinding colours (Fraser-Harris, see Sources below).
+His posthumous sale in Edinburgh in 1767 included his ‘blocks for grinding colours.
+Colours, pencils, drawing-tables, rulers, and other utensils and materials’ (Caledonian Mercury 25 April 1767).
+His widow, Mary, depended on the charity of the Royal Academy after her husband’s decease (Royal Academy Council minutes, 11 June 1770, 11 June 1771, 11 June 1773, information from Richard Stephens).

 Sources: Strickland 1913 p.272; D.F.
 Fraser-Harris, ‘William De la Cour: Painter, Engraver and Teacher of Drawing’, Scottish Bookman, vol.1, no.5, January 1936, pp.12-19; Croft-Murray 1962 pp.199-200; John Fleming, 'Enigma of a Rococo Artist', Country Life, vol.131, 1962, pp.1224-6; Waterhouse 1981.
 For abbreviations, see Resources and bibliography.